Respect For All

 Ethnic, racial, and religious minority groups

 For many of our stakeholders (participants, local community members, employees, etc.) who belong to an ethnic, racial, or religious minority or marginalised group, there can be fear around traveling to countries where they might be ostracized or threatened.
 These groups include people of African descent, people who practice the religion of Islam, or people from small ethnic groups, such as the Hmong people of Laos in Southeast Asia.

 LGBTQI+ community members

 People who identify as a part of the LGBTQI+ community include people with differing sexual proclivities, non-binary gender identities, or both.
-These groups represent a minority group as well and can share the same fear of ostracization and threat as other minority groups who would like to consider traveling, studying, volunteering, or interning abroad.
+These groups represent a minority group as well and can share the same fear of ostracization and threat as other minority groups who would like to consider traveling, studying, or participating abroad.

 People with learning, intellectual, and physical disabilities

 There are significant barriers for people with disabilities to travel, study, or participate abroad.
 This includes people with intellectual disabilities, learning difficulties, and mobility impairments, among others.
 The people from these groups face many challenges, including accessibility.